HikaruAsano/self-iterative-label-refinement/README.md

 ## 📖 Overview

-This is the official repository of Self Iterative Label Refinement via Robust Unlabeled Learning.
+This is the official repository of Self Iterative Label Refinement via Robust Unlabeled Learning (Neurips 2025).

 **The implementation will be released soon.**